OpenSourceEconomics/econ-project-templates/docs/src/faq.rst

 Stata packages
 ==============

 Note that when you include (or input) the file ``project_paths.do`` in your Stata script, the system directories get changed. **This means that Stata will not find any packages you installed system-wide anymore.** This is desired behaviour to ensure that you (and your coauthors) run the same versions of different packages that you installed via ``ssc`` or the like.
-The project template comes with a few of them, see *src/library/stata/ado_ext* in the stata branch.
+The project template comes with a few of them, see *src/library/stata/ado_ext* in the Stata branch.

 Adding additional Stata packages to a project